FC U Craiova 1948: Rivalries

-FC U's main rival is FC Dinamo București.
+FC U's main rival is Dinamo București.
 The rivalry was amplified in 2002 and 2005 when Dinamo transferred an important group of players from Craiova.
-Other rivalries of FC U are with Steaua București and CS Universitatea Craiova, the latter rivalry because FC U claims the history of Universitatea.
+Other rivalries of FC U are with Steaua București and CSU Craiova, the latter rivalry because FC U claims the history of Universitatea.

 Honours

 Note: As of November 2017, LPF attributes all Universitatea Craiova trophies won between 1948 and 1991 to CS Universitatea Craiova.
 Another court order from 2018 suggested that neither of the current clubs actually hold the original honours.
+On 10 July 2023, the Timișoara Court of Appeal established that the historical record achieved until the end of 1990–91 season belongs to CS U Craiova.